Dean's Council for Community Engagement & Belonging

 3. Inclusive Teaching and Research

-4. Equity and Access
+4. Opportunity and Access

 Providing everyone an equal opportunity to success, creating fair, and equitable practices, enhancing accessibility and giving voice to everyone irrespective of their race, color, religion, sex, national origin, age, disability, veteran status, sexual orientation, or gender identity or expression.